Managing an entire tagging implementation can be a complex task, even if you’re using Google Tag Manager (GTM).

 Another aspect of managing GTM is making sure the rules associated with your analytics tags are firing correctly.

-Verifying your GTM rules
+3. Verifying your GTM rules

-Whether you’re validating container tags, inspecting your data layer, or verifying your rules, approaching these processes manually is time-intensive and prone to human error, especially if your site and accompanying analytics implementation is large.
+Whether you’re validating container tags, inspecting your data layer, or verifying your triggers, approaching these processes manually is time-intensive and prone to human error, especially if your site and accompanying analytics implementation is large.
 Additionally, websites change regularly, which only adds to the complexity of an already challenging situation, and often leaves tag management professionals struggling to keep up.